 The Federal Aviation Administration refers to drones as unmanned aircraft systems and regulates where they can be flown.
 The FAA is still in the process of establishing regulations about drones, and legal issues around drones may also overlap with privacy concerns.
 The FAA distinguishes between government and non-governmental drones and hobbyists in its drone regulations.
 Several states are also in the process of examining and regulating the use of drones.

 Cyberlaw encompasses a huge swath of issues, like online privacy, data protection, driverless cars, robotics.
 This emerging legal discipline often overlaps with other practice areas.
 As with other aspects of technology and science, laws that protect people from stalking and harassment offline have led some states to deal with online harassment in a similar manner.

 Privacy laws, cyberlaw and estate planning all intersect to deal with digital data on a person's death.
 State laws vary regarding digital data as do website policies.
 Some companies are still in the process of developing comprehensive approaches.

 For example, Facebook developed options for families after a person's death including using the page to memorialize their loved one.
 It is wise for people to leave detailed instructions for their executors as to accessing digital accounts upon death.
 The legal trend is moving toward granting broad powers of access to executors.

 Known as biolaw, this area deals with mental health, biomedical research, health care, bioethics and biotechnology.
 More specifically, biolaw addresses issues such as genetics and privacy, biotechnological inventions and nanotechnology.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
-A qualified science and technology lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local science and technology attorney to discuss your specific legal situation.
+A qualified technology lawyer can address your particular legal needs, explain the law, and represent you in court.
+Take the first step now and contact a local technology attorney to discuss your specific legal situation.